ajamaloodin/myTrainingPath/README.md

 In this repository, I am documenting my updated learning path as a developer.

-Udemy Python Course: https://www.udemy.com/course/python-total/ Certificate can be found in MyTrainingPath/Certified Python Course/Certificado Python.pdf
+Udemy Python Course: https://www.udemy.com/course/python-total/ Certificate can be found at MyTrainingPath/Certified Python Course/Certificado Python.pdf

 GIT/GITHUB: https://www.youtube.com/watch?v=VdGzPZ31ts8
+I finished a GIT/GITHUB course as well.
+Certificate can be found at Certified Git:Github Course/Certificado - Curso a fondo de GitHub.pdf

 How to use DOCKER: https://www.youtube.com/watch?v=4Dko5W96WHg I did some testing running a container with a Python light Image (3.12-alpine) with a simple Python app.